How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 ]

-Choose your flattening depth.
-Select full flattening to remove all nesting, or specify a numeric depth to control how many levels are unwrapped.
-You can also adjust the indentation of the output to match your preferred formatting style.
+Pick your flattening depth.
+You can select full flattening to remove all nesting, or specify a numeric depth to control how many levels get unwrapped.
+There's also an indentation setting if you want the output formatted a certain way.

-Click the flatten button.
-The tool processes your input instantly and displays the result.
+Hit the flatten button.
+The tool processes your input right away and shows the result.
 For the input above with full flattening, you get:

 [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-Copy the output directly from the tool and use it wherever you need it.
+Copy the output and use it wherever you need.

-Suppose an API returns paginated results where each page is an array of user objects:
+Say an API returns paginated results where each page is its own array of user objects:

 [